moikorg/cf-python_mongo/README.md

 The runtime.txt file contains the needed Python version and the requirements.txt files contains the Python library which has to been loaded and installed by CF.

+Have fun with Python and MongoDB on cloudfoundry!!

+  Cheers, Mike